PaulNWms/SurfingWithStyleHugo/content/practice/chords/open_chord_prog-D_Dsus_A7sus_A7.md

 ---
-title: "open chord prog:D Dsus A7sus A7"
+title: "D Dsus A7sus A7"
 tags: [open chord prog]
 ---